-PLANNING COMMISSION - The Planning Commission of New Garden Township.
+Planning Commission - The Planning Commission of East Caln Township.

-POINT SOURCE - Any discernible, confined, and discrete conveyance, including but not limited to any pipe, ditch, channel, tunnel, or conduit from which stormwater is or may be discharged, as defined in state regulations at 25 Pennsylvania Code § 92.1.
+Point Source - Any discernible, confined, and discrete Conveyance including, but not limited to, any pipe, ditch, channel, tunnel, or conduit from which stormwater is or may be discharged, as defined in State regulations at 25 Pennsylvania Code § 92.1.

-POSTCONSTRUCTION - Period after construction during which disturbed areas are stabilized, stormwater controls are in place and functioning, and all proposed improvements approved by the municipality are completed.
+Post-construction - Period after construction during which Disturbed Areas are stabilized, stormwater controls are in place and functioning, and all proposed improvements approved by the Municipality are completed.

-PREDEVELOPMENT - Ground cover conditions assumed to exist within the proposed disturbed area prior to commencement of the regulated activity for the purpose of calculating the predevelopment water quality volume, infiltration volume, and peak flow rates as required in this chapter.
+Predevelopment - Ground cover conditions assumed to exist within the proposed Disturbed Area prior to commencement of the Regulated Activity for the purpose of calculating the Predevelopment water quality volume, infiltration volume, and peak flow rates as required in this Ordinance.

-PRETREATMENT - Techniques employed in stormwater BMPs to provide storage or filtering, or other methods to trap or remove coarse materials and other pollutants before they enter the stormwater system, but may not necessarily be designed to meet the entire water quality volume requirements of this chapter.
+Pretreatment - Techniques employed in stormwater BMPs to provide storage or filtering, or other methods to trap or remove coarse materials and other pollutants before they enter the stormwater system, but may not necessarily be designed to meet the entire water quality volume requirements of this Ordinance.

-PROPOSED IMPERVIOUS SURFACE - All new, additional and replacement impervious surfaces.
+Proposed Impervious Surface - All new, additional and replacement Impervious Surfaces.

-RAINFALL INTENSITY - The depth of accumulated rainfall per unit of time.
+Rainfall Intensity - The depth of accumulated rainfall per unit of time.

-RECHARGE - The replenishment of groundwater through the infiltration of rainfall, other surface waters, or land application of water or treated wastewater.
+Recharge - The replenishment of groundwater through the infiltration of rainfall, other surface waters, or land application of water or treated wastewater.

-REDEVELOPMENT - Any regulated activity that involves demolition, removal, reconstruction, or replacement of existing impervious surface(s).
+Redevelopment - Any Regulated Activity that involves demolition, removal, reconstruction, or replacement of existing Impervious Surface(s).

-REGULATED ACTIVITY - Any earth disturbance activities or any activity that involves the alteration or development of land in a manner that may affect stormwater runoff.
+Regulated Activity - Any Earth Disturbance Activity(ies) or any activity that involves the alteration or development of land in a manner that may affect stormwater runoff.

-REGULATED EARTH DISTURBANCE ACTIVITY - Any activity involving earth disturbance subject to regulation under 25 Pennsylvania Code Chapter 92.a or Chapter 102, or the Clean Streams Law.
+Regulated Earth Disturbance Activity - Any activity involving Earth Disturbance subject to regulation under 25 Pennsylvania Code Chapter 92.a, Chapter 102, or the Clean Streams Law

-REGULATED IMPERVIOUS SURFACE - Proposed impervious surface as part of a current proposed activity and all existing impervious surfaces installed after November 25, 2013 as part of previous activity.
+Regulated Impervious Surface - Proposed impervious surface as part of a current proposed activity and all existing impervious surfaces installed after May 21, 2014 as part of previous activity.